Step-by-Step Guide

 Build the AI agent for your selected pilot use case using the framework and approach that matches your requirements and team capabilities.
 Start with a focused scope that addresses the core 80 percent of the use case.
 Define measurable success criteria before development begins: specific targets for accuracy, speed, volume handled, and user satisfaction that will determine whether the pilot is successful.

 Deploy the pilot agent with a small user group that includes both enthusiastic early adopters and constructive skeptics.
 The early adopters will push the boundaries of what the agent can do and identify exciting opportunities.
 The skeptics will find the issues and edge cases that need to be addressed.
-Both perspectives are valuable for building a robust system.
+Both perspectives are valuable for building a sound system.

 Monitor the pilot intensively during the first two weeks.
 Review every interaction for quality.
 Track all metrics against your success criteria.
 Gather feedback from the user group through structured surveys and informal conversations.
 Document every issue, improvement opportunity, and positive result.
-This detailed monitoring provides the data you need to optimize the agent and build the business case for expansion.
+This detailed monitoring provides the data you need to tune the agent and build the business case for expansion.

 3

-Phase 3: Optimization and Validation (Weeks 7-10)
+Phase 3: Improvement and Validation (Weeks 7-10)

 4